 The young people of New Hampshire are in a crisis.
 For decades now our legislators have been relying on our votes, but not returning the favor when it comes to policies.
 It’s no secret we have the most expensive instate college tuition in the country, and our generation is being hit the hardest by the heroin epidemic.
 Also our legislators have done nothing to stop climate change because they are bought out by the fossil fuel industry.
 This was very clear as Governor Sununu sat with Eversource vice president Paul Ramsey, and gave his remarks in front of an Eversource banner, leaving the rest of us to just wonder what an energy company, as large as they are, could do to our democracy.

 I grew up in two worlds, my early years in the suburbs, down in Derry.
 I saw quality funded schools, a niche downtown and medical business growing.
 In Derry I was able to bike to my elementary school and friends house.
 We were able to sell lemonade and go to the movies on the weekends.
 A lot of us had pools and and played out till dawn.
-But in 2008 as the big banks put a scar on the people of this world, my family decided it was time to stop playing catch up and ditch the suburbs for a quieter, cheaper home in the White mountains.
+But in 2008 as the big banks put a scar on the people of this world, my family decided it was time to stop playing catch up and ditch the suburbs for a quieter, cheaper home in the White mountains, find our blog here.

 The Mount Washington Valley holds a deep place in my heart, It’s the prettiest place i’ve ever seen, it holds a great sense of community and anyone who grows up skiing the whites can conquer the world.
 But what I saw over my years was the tale of two New Hampshires, one with a fast pace standard of life, where the majority are scrapping by and fighting to stay a put, and the other a slowed down, beat-up economy drained of most of its culture and still haunted by income inequality.
 The average family in Carroll County make $20,000 dollars less than the rest of the country.